 When Should Cyclists See a Physical Therapist?

 If you’re experiencing any of the symptoms of an overuse injury, it’s best to see a physical therapist.
-Waiting too long can not only delay your recovery but also increase the risk of causing more damage.
-It’s also helpful to see a physical therapist if you want to prevent injuries from occurring in the first place.
+Delaying your recovery by waiting excessively not only prolongs the healing process but also elevates the risk of exacerbating your condition.
+Furthermore consulting a physical therapist can be instrumental in preemptively averting injuries.
 A physical therapist can assess your current fitness level and give recommendations on how many miles or hours per week are recommended for someone at that level, as well as what types of stretches, strengthening exercises, etc., you should be doing on a regular basis.

 If you’re not currently experiencing any symptoms but want to improve your cycling performance, see a physical therapist for an evaluation.
 PTs can help identify muscle weaknesses or imbalances that may be causing problems and preventing you from getting the most out of your rides.